 TicWatch E2: Battery life

 The E2 doesnât pack the new battery-optimising tech on offer through Qualcommâs Snapdragon 3100 processor.
-In spite of that, Mobvoi claims you should get improved battery life than what it delivered on the TicWatch E. Itâs now packing a 415mAh battery, which should give you between 1-2 days on a single charge depending on usage.
+In spite of that, Mobvoi claims you should get improved battery life compared to what it delivered on the TicWatch E. Itâs now packing a 415mAh battery, which should give you between 1-2 days on a single charge depending on usage.
 Based on my experience, 2 days is optimistic, even when youâre not putting its sports tracking features to good use.

 I generally managed around a day and a half, inching into two days if I didn't use the additional sensors like GPS or heart rate, or have the screen on always-on mode.
 In terms of GPS battery drop-off, over an hour of running knocked the battery by about 25% from 100% charged.
 A 30 minute swim was around 15%.
-If youâre serious about your sports tracking, youâre not going to get mammoth stamina levels here, but thatâs entirely to be expected here when you consider the price and power-sapping features like that screen and those sensors.
+If youâre serious about your sports tracking, youâre not going to get mammoth stamina levels here, but thatâs entirely to be expected when you consider the price and power-sapping features like that screen and those sensors.

 - Feature packed